sinclairzx81/typebox/design/website/docs/schema/1_spec.md

 ## Supported Keywords

-The following keywords are supported
+The following table is specification coverage implemented by TypeBox

 | Spec | 3 | 4 | 6 | 7 | 2019-09 | 2020-12 | v1 |
 |:-----|:--|:--|:--|:--|:--|:--|:--|